eseuteo/BlockTracer/README.md

 * output_filename: The absolute path of the output CSV file
 * min_depth: The minimum depth for a traced block to be taken into account.
 This element is described below.

-The __input_filename__ argument will be the path of a file containing a list of CSV files containing the blocks found in different comparisons.
-The comparisons have to be linked and related (i.e.: If you want to find shared blocks between species A, B and C, the input file should have the comparisons between __A and B__ and between __B and C__).
+The __input_filename__ argument will be the path of a file containing CSV files concatenated, containing the blocks found in different comparisons.
+The comparisons have to be linked and related (i.e.: If you want to find shared blocks between species A, B and C, the input file should have the blocks between __A and B__ and between __B and C__).

 The __min_depth__ argument is set depending on the _strictness_ wanted for the BlockTracer.
 Let's say the user has the linked and related comparisons between 7 species, but he or she wants to find blocks traced throughout at least 5 species.
 Then the min_depth parameter will be set to 5 and all those blocks traced with a depth of 5 or higher will be returned.
 In order to execute this script, it has to be run with python with the following command: